Overview

 Investment Director and Head of Research

 Gabrielle is responsible for Troy’s Global Equity Strategy and is Head of Research.
 Gabrielle was promoted to the board in 2020.
-She is the Co-Manager for the Trojan Global Equity Fund and Fund Manager for the Electric & General Investment Fund.
+She is the Co-Manager for the Trojan Global Equity Fund (Ireland) and Fund Manager for the Electric & General Investment Fund.
+She is also a Manager on Troy’s International Equity Strategy (currently available in the U.S.).

 Gabrielle has 34 years’ investment experience, has managed global equity portfolios since 2001 and European portfolios since 1998.
 Joining Troy at the end of 2011, previously Gabrielle was a Senior Managing Director at Lazard Asset Management where she worked for 17 years and was responsible for Global and European portfolios.
 Gabrielle graduated from University College Dublin gaining a BA in History and Economics and an MA in Economics.
 She holds the ASIP qualification and is an Associate Member of the CFA Society of the UK.
 Gabrielle was previously on the Board of Witan Investment Trust and is a Trustee of the charity Launch It.